KNinteman/diffdrive_roboteq/README.md

 Refer to the ROS 2 documentation or community forums for additional support if needed.

 ## Acknowledgments
-I would like to acknowledge the contributions of the ROS 2 community and the developers of the ros2_control and serial packages for their invaluable support.
+I would like to acknowledge the contributions of the ROS 2 community and the developers of the ros2_control and serial packages for their support.